shpunter/numio-bigmath/README.md

 # @numio/bigmath

 @numio/bigmath is an arbitrary-precision arithmetic library.
 This library provides functions for performing arithmetic operations (addition, subtraction, multiplication, and division) on numbers of arbitrary length.
 It addresses the limitations of JavaScript's built-in number type, which suffers from precision loss when dealing with very large or very small numbers, or numbers with more than 15 significant digits.

 ## Key Features and Benefits

-* **Arbitrary Precision:** Handles numbers of any length, avoiding the limitations of JavaScript's `Number` type.
+- **Arbitrary Precision:** Handles numbers of any length, avoiding the limitations of JavaScript's `Number` type.
 This allows for calculations with extremely large or small numbers without loss of precision.
-* **No Precision Loss:** Eliminates precision errors that occur when using numeric literals with more than 15 significant digits.
+- **No Precision Loss:** Eliminates precision errors that occur when using numeric literals with more than 15 significant digits.
 The library ensures accurate calculations even with very long numbers.
-* **Four Basic Operations:** Provides functions for addition (`add`), subtraction (`sub`), multiplication (`mul`), and division (`div`).
+- **Four Basic Operations:** Provides functions for addition (`add`), subtraction (`sub`), multiplication (`mul`), and division (`div`).
-* **Decimal Handling:** Correctly handles decimal numbers and performs calculations accurately, including scenarios involving negative numbers.
+- **Decimal Handling:** Correctly handles decimal numbers and performs calculations accurately, including scenarios involving negative numbers.
-* **Division Precision Control:** The `div` function allows you to specify the number of digits after the decimal point for the result.
+- **Division Precision Control:** The `div` function allows you to specify the number of digits after the decimal point for the result.
 The default precision is 20 digits.
-* **Easy to Use:** The library provides simple and intuitive functions for performing arithmetic operations.
+- **Easy to Use:** The library provides simple and intuitive functions for performing arithmetic operations.

 ## How it Solves the Problem

 JavaScript's `Number` type uses a 64-bit floating-point representation (IEEE 754), which can lead to precision issues when dealing with numbers that exceed its representable range or require more than 15 significant digits.
 This library likely uses a different representation internally (e.g., strings or arrays of digits) to store and manipulate numbers, effectively bypassing the limitations of the built-in `Number` type.
 This allows it to perform calculations on numbers of virtually unlimited size and maintain accuracy.

 ## Use Cases

 This library is particularly useful in scenarios where precise calculations with large numbers are essential, such as:

-* **Financial applications:** Dealing with large sums of money or precise interest calculations.
+- **Financial applications:** Dealing with large sums of money or precise interest calculations.
-* **Scientific computing:** Working with very large or small numbers in scientific simulations.
+- **Scientific computing:** Working with very large or small numbers in scientific simulations.
-* **Cryptography:** Implementing cryptographic algorithms that require high precision.
+- **Cryptography:** Implementing cryptographic algorithms that require high precision.
-* **Any application** where exceeding JavaScript's number limits is a concern.
+- **Any application** where exceeding JavaScript's number limits is a concern.

 ### Latest update

-Added rounding
+Added pipe functionality
-* round up
-* round down
-* half-up
-* half-down
-* half-even
-* half-odd
-* decimal places to be rounded
-* significant figures decimals to be rounded

 # Install: